 - Bring the coconut-almond milk to a very low simmer over low heat.
 Add chocolate tablets and sugar, and stir with a whisk or molinillo.

 - Once the chocolate has dissolved pour it in a container and let it cool completely in the fridge or freezer.

-- Place the chocolate mixture, avocado, and sugar in the blender, and puree until smooth.
+- Place the chocolate mixture, avocado, and agave syrup in the blender, and puree until smooth.

 - Pour into popsicle molds, snap on the lids, and freeze for at least 5 hours.

 Are you looking for more paleta recipes??
 Check these out